EasyPost/easy-ui/documentation/specs/TextField.md

 ### Anatomy

 The bulk of the `TextField` component behavior will be handled by React Aria's `useTextField` hook as it provides the behavior and accessibility implementation for a text field.
-The `TextField` component relies on the following Easy UI utility components: `Label`, `InputIcon`, `PasswordButton`, and `InputCaption`.
+The `TextField` component relies on the following Easy UI utility components: `Label`, `TextFieldIcon`, `PasswordButton`, and `InputCaption`.

 ```tsx
 export function TextField(props: TextFieldProps) {